suzukiplan/fcs80/README.md

 | $8000 ~ $BFFF | VRAM (16KB)                         |
 | $C000 ~ $FFFF | RAM (16KB)                          |

-> _Discussion about there is no SRAM:_
+#### Discussion about there is no SRAM

-> The FCS80 does not have Static-RAM (also known as battery backup).
+The FCS80 does not have Static-RAM (also known as battery backup).
-> This is based on the idea that saves and loads are satisfied by state saves and state loads.
+This is based on the idea that saves and loads are satisfied by state saves and state loads.
-> There may be cases where you want to keep high scores locally, but for leaderboards, I believe it is preferable to get them from outside the FCS80 (by reading RAM, etc.) and implement them outside the game.
+There may be cases where you want to keep high scores locally, but for leaderboards, I believe it is preferable to get them from outside the FCS80 (by reading RAM, etc.) and implement them outside the game.

+#### Discussion about RAM size (16KB)

+In today's programming environment, it is impossible to develop programs properly with only 16KB of RAM, but in the 8-bit era, 2KB of RAM was the norm for targeted game consoles.
+Therefore, 16KB is more than enough memory for game development.
+This memory size is sufficient for full assembly language and even C language game development.

 ### 2-2.
 VRAM